Chalkbeat: History

 Chalkbeat expanded to Detroit in early 2017, and later that year it announced plans to expand to Chicago and Newark in 2018.

 In 2020, The Philadelphia Public School Notebook joined Chalkbeat to create Chalkbeat Philadelphia.
+As of 2020, Chalkbeat has eight bureaus where it reports news regularly: Chicago, Colorado, Detroit, Indiana, Newark, New York City, Philadelphia, and Tennessee.

+In February 2023, Chalkbeat reorganized into having a parent organization called the Civic News Company to avoid confusion around the relationship between Chalkbeat and Votebeat, which was launched in 2020, as well as allowing room for growth.

+In 2024, Healthbeat was launched to cover health topics.

+Votebeat

-In October 2020, Chalkbeat launched Votebeat, a project to report on local issues related to voting, starting with the 2020 United States election and with plans to continue through the 2022 midterm election.
-Votebeat has received funding from the Institute for Nonprofit News as well as other donors.
+In October 2020, Chalkbeat launched Votebeat, a project to report on local issues related to voting, starting with the 2020 United States elections and with plans to continue through the 2022 midterm election.
+Votebeat has received funding from the Institute for Nonprofit News as well as foundations and other donors.
+By May 2022, Votebeat became a permanent newsroom, with a national focus as well as Arizona, Michigan, Pennsylvania and Texas as its first four states, with plans to have a presence in all 50 states.
+Wisconsin Watch partnered with Votebeat in 2024, making Wisconsin its fifth state.
+As of 2024, Votebeat is the only news outlet in America focused solely on elections and voting at the local level.
+Votebeat publishes its stories without a paywall and allows any outlet to republish them for free.
+Ahead of the tallying of the votes for the 2024 United States presidential election, Votebeat assembled almost 100 voting experts to answer questions from journalists in a Slack channel.
+Votebeat is also a member of the Institute for Nonprofit News.

 Elizabeth Green

 Elizabeth Green is the co-founder, CEO, and editor-in-chief of Chalkbeat.
 Green, who is based in New York City, studied teaching methods in the U.S. and Japan for six years.
 Her book Building a Better Teacher, launched with a New York Times magazine story, discusses the principles behind teaching skills and how complicated teaching can be.
 She believes that good teachers "are not born, they're made", and that "teaching must itself be taught".
 The book covers how teachers can be more effective and how policymakers can improve educators' skills.
 Green previously worked for U.S. News & World Report and The New York Sun, where she covered education.
 She realized the importance of covering news from pre-school education to higher education, including issues ranging from school policies to politics, and wanted to write about education on a local level.
 This is why Chalkbeat mainly focuses on education news in local communities.